What are paracetamol and ibuprofen?

 Why choose paracetamol?

-As a painkiller, paracetamol blocks the production of certain substances in your body when you are ill or hurt to make your body less aware of the pain.
+As a painkiller, paracetamol is thought to block the production of certain substances in your body when you are ill or hurt to make your body block the pain signals to your brain.

 Paracetamol can be used to treat a wide range of common childhood ailments including: